Do you want to know how to take a mediocre photo and turn it into something great?

 For professional photographers, photo editing is a necessary extension of the photography process.

 As I’ve discussed above, photo editing allows you to enhance your images in a natural, pleasing way.
-It also allows you create a photo that looks more like the scene as you saw it–because images that come straight-out-of-camera often aren’t accurate.
+It also allows you to create a photo that looks more like the scene as you saw it – because images that come straight-out-of-camera often aren’t accurate.

 Furthermore, photographers who shoot in RAW (a special file type) must edit their photos.
 This is because RAW files look terrible without editing.